Inspiring Life and Love

 A Finished Heart

-Support your employees who are faced with caregiving, death and dying, loss and bereavement.
+Support people faced with caregiving, death and dying, loss and bereavement:

 © 2017 Eliott Cherry, All Rights Reserved.

 A Finished Heart is a one-man show of story, dialogue and poetry with a musical score.
 I perform the conversations I shared with my husband, Chris Chenard, as I helped Chris die of pancreatic cancer.

 “I felt like I was in the room – I felt like I was experiencing some of the same emotions, those raw emotions that are so precious to people who love.”
 Camille Hopkins, Researcher, University of Chicago.